Jan-E/limesurvey-pdf-email-resultscreen-plugin/README.md

 Templates should be in the folder : plugins/LimesurveyPdfEmailResultscreenPlugin/templates

 These templates can also be placed in a subfolder.
-You must provide the subfolders your want twig to search.
-Also the subfolders for included folders must be provided.
-In your configuration.
+You must provide the subfolders you want twig to search.
+Also the subfolders for included templates must be provided in your configuration.

+#### Variables in templates

+This plugin serves your survey variables in tree ways: 'datanested', 'databykey', adn 'nestedjson'.

+- datanested: This is a nested array and can be used in twig loops etc.
+~~- databykey: With this you can get single variable (much like expression manager does).~~
+- nestedjson: This is very convenient to put a parent question code with all it's children in one javascript variable.
+- baseurl: This is very convenient to load javascript or css files from your site: {{baseurl}}js/myjs.js

-As stated in the previous section, passed variables replace that same variable name between '{{' and '}}'.
+As stated before, passed variables replace that same variable name between '{{' and '}}'.
+See the twig documentation for loops etc.

 For instance:

 ```
-var question1 = {{question1}};
+var question1 = {{nestedjson.question1| raw}}; //object
-var question2 = {{question2}};
+console.log(question1);

+<h1>Hi {{datanested.q5.q5_SQ002[2]}}</h1>

 ```

+If you check debug in your survey settings this data will be dumped on your screen.
+The quotes in the json are escaped as they should.

+To make it parse as json in your template you have to pass the raw flag to you placeholder: {{jsonvariable | raw}}

 Now you have your survey parameters available in your template.
 From here you can do your frontend magic.
 See Example below.